SAP-docs/btp-developer-guide/docs/abap-cloud-9aaaf65.md

 With ABAP Cloud, you can develop transactional and analytical apps.
 Transactional applications have transactional characteristics to create, update or delete data records whereas analytical applications only read and display data in charts or dashboards.

 All applications and services developed with ABAP Cloud are by default multitenant enabled.
-Partners can use the SAP BTP, ABAP environment Software-as-a-Service tooling to easily built, deploy and operate Software-as-a-Service solution on their own.
+Partners can use the [SAP BTP, ABAP environment](https://help.sap.com/docs/sap-btp-abap-environment/abap-environment/abap-environment) Software-as-a-Service tooling to easily build, deploy, and operate Software-as-a-Service solutions on their own.

-Integration services enable the system-to-system communication for different protocols.
+Integration services enable system-to-system communication for different protocols.
 In ABAP Cloud, integration services can be used for process integration or data integration.
-With process integration the communication is structured along a predefined business process like, for example, order-to-cash.
+With process integration, the communication is structured along a predefined business process like, for example, order-to-cash.
 Data integration in contrast focuses on transferring raw data without any relation to a business process.

 **Related Information**